ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-core-configuration.markdown

 #### PublicServerUrl
 ###### The URL under which server is publicly available
 ###### Default Value: null (Local Server URL)
-Set URL to be accessible by clients and other nodes, regardless of what IP is used to access the server internally.
-This is useful when using secured connection vi https URL, or behind a proxy server.
+Set the URL to be accessible by clients and other nodes, regardless of what IP is used to access the server internally.
+This is useful when using secured connection via https URL, or behind a proxy server.

 Examples: